Updated: 6 days ago

 Local family offices joining the startup bonanza

 There are now definite signs that the Spanish family offices, after many years of hesitation, and rightly so, are finally ready to further diversify their investments and take a risk with putting their money into growing Spanish startups, at a time when the Spanish startup ecosystem is mature enough.

-All in all, it definitely looks like the international VC investment will be a lot higher in Spain, coming from a lot more corners of the world in 2020, and also getting much stronger competition for the best startup deals from national VC's, business angels and family offices!
+All in all, it definitely looks like the international VC investment will be a lot higher in Spain, coming from a lot more corners of the world in 2020 and beyond, with much stronger competition for the best startup deals from national VC's, business angels and family offices!